aptos-labs/aptos-ts-sdk/CONTRIBUTING.md

 ## Releasing a new version

 Simply update the version in `package.json` and `pnpm update-version` will take care of the rest.
 This will create a new version everywhere in the code, and generate documentation accordingly.
+Ensure you check out a new branch before running these commands.